Time flies very fast and perhaps sometimes we don’t stop or pause to asks ourselves ‘What do we really want to do in life?’

 I’d drive around with my sketch book always ready in my car boot (until one time my car boot got flooded and my artworks got destroyed!).
 I’d always have some new painting lying around at home and sometimes my friends would come over and I’d give them away.
 I love to see how excited other people get when they see my artwork and so I keep making more.

 Then sometime in my 30s, I thought about this question a lot “What do I really want to be known as?” or “How would I like to introduce myself?”
 And there was only one answer – “An Artist.”

-So I start telling myself ‘I’ll do it someday’… And then I also said ‘When I have enough money’… These 2 sentences were the recipe that held me back for years, formed by my own self limiting believes and derived from my life experiences.
-There were also more of them (my self limiting believes that is).
+So I start telling myself “I’ll do it someday”… And then I also said “When I have enough money”… These 2 sentences were the recipe that held me back for years, formed by my own self-limiting beliefs, derived from my life experiences and I had quite a few of them actually (my self-limiting beliefs that is).

 And the truth is, the longer you wait, the harder it is to actually do it…

 A few years back, I had actually sold off my business as well as an apartment I bought for investment.
 Let’s just say I had more than enough money to be an Artist (It’s not that you need that much money to be one, but that was one of my requirements remember – “When I have enough money”).

 But at that time, I said to myself “I need to make more money before I can start, I’ll do it after that”.
 And so I invested the money into something else instead and I ended losing all my investments and it took me one year to get back on my feet again.

 Then it hit me “Why didn’t I do it then?
 I had money and I even had time!”
 This was the moment I realized that it wasn’t about not having enough money or any other ‘excuses’ I told myself.